-The Faculty of Science at Carleton is home to seven Canada Research Chairs with appointments in Biology, Physics, Computer Science, and Neuroscience – a testament to the depth of talent across the Faculty.
+The Faculty of Science at Carleton is home to eight Canada Research Chairs with appointments in Biology, Physics, Computer Science, and Neuroscience – a testament to the depth of talent across the Faculty.

 About Canada Research Chairs

 The Canada Research Chairs Program is designed to attract the best talent from Canada and around the world, helping universities achieve research excellence in a wide variety of fields.

 Click here to see Carleton’s Equity, Diversity, and Inclusion Public Accountability and Transparency page.